 Co-Founder & Director

 Lily was born in Idaho and is a lover of nature and animals of all varieties.
 She has been practicing yoga since 1998.
 After many years of intense self practice, she began studying Classical Yoga with Sri Dharma Mittra in 2007.
 Under his guidance, Lily dedicated herself to the exploration of happiness and service through yoga.
 For several years she served as the Co-Director of the Dharma Yoga Teacher Training programs, as well as assisting Dharma in his teachings worldwide.
-In 2010, Lily co-founded the Brooklyn Yoga School and currently serves as director.
-She also serves as the Executive Assistant to meditation teacher and author, Sharon Salzberg and has worked for world-renowned chanter, Krishna Das, for many years.
-Lily is not currently on the weekly schedule at BYS, but offers monthly chanting events and workshops.
+In 2010, Lily co-founded the Brooklyn Yoga School where she currently serves as Director and Manager.
+She is also the Executive Assistant to meditation teacher and author, Sharon Salzberg and has worked for world-renowned chanter, Krishna Das, for many years.
+Lily is not currently on the weekly teaching schedule at BYS, but offers monthly chanting events and workshops.
 Learn more via her website.

 Adina started taking yoga at her gym in 2003, and for the next six years muscled her way through power yoga classes and adamantly refused to chant AUM.
 In 2010, she stumbled into Brooklyn Yoga School, where her real practice of yoga began in glimpses of inner peace, purpose, and happiness.
 She kept coming back, and learned to slow down, sit still, stand on her head, fall on her face, and slowly start showing up in life.
 In 2012, Adina completed the BYS 200 HR Teacher Training, and began sharing her practice with others.
 She holds profound gratitude for her many teachers and for the incredibly humbling opportunity to develop and share her practice in this beautiful space.